Slow ratings start for CBS' O'Donnell after first week

 NEW YORK - CBS chose the middle of the summer for Norah O'Donnell to debut as "CBS Evening News" anchor, so probably should not be surprised that not too many people noticed.

-The Nielsen company says that 5.24 million people watched her newscast each day on average last week.
-That's essentially unchanged from the week before, when CBS was also a distant third in the ratings behind ABC's "World News Tonight" and NBC's "Nightly News."
+The Nielsen company said that 5.24 million people watched her newscast each day on average last week.
+That's essentially unchanged from the week before, when Jim Axelrod was the substitute host and CBS was also a distant third in the ratings behind ABC's "World News Tonight" and NBC's "Nightly News."

-There are different ways to look at the numbers.
-CBS says last week's viewership trends up ever-so-slightly compared to the past month.
-Its rivals point out that the audience is down 5 per cent from the same week a year ago.
+Statistics being statistics, there are different ways you could look at O'Donnell's performance.
+CBS says the numbers are trending up ever-so-slightly from the previous month.

+Yet compared to the same week a year ago, CBS was down 5 per cent in viewers and even more sharply among viewers aged 25-to-54, the age group upon which most advertising sales for news programming are based.
+Year-to-year, NBC is also down 5 per cent and ABC is up 1 per cent.

 Commented

-Note: This story has been corrected to show that O'Donnell reported on the Apollo 11 anniversary from Florida, not Texas.